NagatoAkira/MyceliumNetwork/README.md

 Culling: The bottom-performing agents are periodically removed.

-Budding: Elite agents "bud" offspring—mutated copies that inherit the parent's knowledge but explore new feature spaces.
+Budding: Elite agents "bud" offspring-mutated copies that inherit the parent's knowledge but explore new feature spaces.

 3. Cognitive Core (Memory Freezing)
 As the system reaches historical performance peaks, the most successful agents are "frozen" into a Long-Term Memory Core.
 These "Veterans" provide a stable foundation of knowledge, allowing younger "Plastic" neurons to focus on rare features and edge cases without risking catastrophic forgetting.